tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

+This document uses terminology such as client, server, connection, handshake, endpoint, peer that are defined in section 1.1 of {{RFC8446}}

 # Message Sequences